|

 Regional Police made this follow-up report from the call

-they reported the following: 4 objects were observed clearly
+locations, they reported the following: 4 objects were

-still plainly visible after daybreak when all regular bright
+after daybreak when all regular bright objects in the

 At

-the Sudbury Regional Police, reported sighting a UFO from
+of the Sudbury Regional Police, reported sighting a UFO

-two separate locations: 1st sighting - near Industrial Road
+from two separate locations: 1st sighting - near Industrial

-in Sudbury; 2nd sighting - near the southwest bypass, just
+Road in Sudbury; 2nd sighting - near the southwest bypass,

-west of Highway 69.
-It was observed southwest from this
+just west of Highway 69.
+It was observed southwest from

-location.
+this location.
 One object was seen.
-At times, it appeared to
+At times, it appeared

-be cylindrical with shafts of light, bright enough to light
+to be cylindrical with shafts of light, bright enough

-up the clouds in the immediate area.
-It appeared, at times,
+to light up the clouds in the immediate area.
+It appeared,

-to travel in circles.
-At one point, it came quite close.
+at times, to travel in circles.
+At one point, it came

-It was still visible to the naked eye after the sun came
+quite close.
+It was still visible to the naked eye after

 At